djmitch44/SpadesGame/README.md

 * Main

-- Acts as the main class which runs the Spades game.
+-Acts as the main class which runs the Spades game.

 * Deck

-- A class Strickly used to act as a physical card deck which can perform various action on the cards.
+-A class Strickly used to act as a physical card deck which can perform various action on the cards.

 * Card

-- A class that creates 52 cards Ace-King in a suit/hierchy structure taken from the deck.
+-A class that creates 52 cards Ace-King in a suit/hierchy structure taken from the deck.

 * Player

-- A class that creates 3 cpu players along side the user totaling in 4 players.
+-A class that creates 3 cpu players along side the user totaling in 4 players.

 * Game

-- This class initiates and regulates the Spades card game.
+-This class initiates and regulates the Spades card game.
 The score and rules are structured in this class.
 Each class outside of the game class has a instance of that object type created within the game class such that other classes (listed above) components can be used.

 ## SCREENSHOT